lemiskutswa/JavaScript-Overview/README.md

 So we use JSON when sending data between 2 computers that might use different programming languages

 # locaStorage
 To store values more permanently.
 All variables are deleted when you refresh the page {try with Rock Paper Scissors project}.
-Local storage doesn't get deleted when we refresh the page
+Local storage doesn't get deleted when we refresh the page.
+But since localStorage only works with strings, you have to stringify the variable for it to be stored in localStorage.